about uscontact us guides index dealer directory home

 back to index

 Some number plates are now appearing with a symbol in a blue section on the left-hand edge of the plate.
-Often it's the circle of yellow stars symbol of the controversial political project called the European Union.
+Often it's the circle of yellow stars symbol of the controversial political project called the European Union (shown far left above).

 plate with union flag symbol